DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 a character's speed in half.
 Some armor can possess special effects, like granting bonuses to certain checks or requiring hits to color-match.

-**Armor Value Table**

-The following table outlines the AR for each type of armor.
-Consult an individual item's details for full information about the additional effects a piece of armor may grant.

-Light Armor = AR 3
-Medium Armor = AR 2
-Heavy Armor = AR 1

-**Armor Points (AP)**

-Physical shields and magical effects can grant Armor Points (AP) depending on the strength of the shield.
-Armor Points are added to the Character's sheet upon activation of a Power or when taking an action that grants AP.
-When a character would take damage from most sources (excluding poison, psychic, and other specific damage types) they take the damage from their AP first.
-After AP is depleted, additional damage a character takes depletes their HP.

-**Shield/AP Table**

-Standard Shield = 1 AP
-Heavy Shield = 2 AP
-Magical Shield = Power dependent (check individual power for notes)

-A physical shield can be readied as an action to replenish AP.
-A magical shield requires the activation of a Power to add AP.
+Light, Medium, and Heavy armor has Armor Ranges of 3, 2, and 1, respectively The [item description](./06_Items.md) will specifiy the number of Armor Points (AP) (e.g., standard shield 1 AP, Heavy Shield 2 AP).
+Physical shields and magical effects can grant AP, either when equipping the item or activating the Power.
+Unless otherwise specified (e.g., poison, psychic damage), damage subtracts from AP first.
+After AP is depleted, additional damage subtracts from HP.

 ### Epic Events